debops/debops/docs/defaults-detailed.rst

 ----------------

 Dict keys can be overridden when they are present in multiple dicts.
-Order of priority from least specific to most specific:
+Order of priority from least to most specific:

 * :envvar:`owncloud__role_config`
 * :envvar:`owncloud__role_recommended_config`